Inbox When Ready: our favorite new way to handle email overwhelm

 The biggest challenge is that I’m severely time constrained.
 I can work on this project about three days/month, and this won’t change anytime soon since I’m strongly committed to my day job at 80,000 Hours.
 I’m actively looking for collaborators — I'd love to hire or partner with someone who can work on product development and/or marketing and growth.

-How do you see this project contributing value to the mindful technology community?
+How do you see this project contributing value to the community trying to use technology more mindfully?

 Software designers correctly think that it’s good to make (good) things easy, but we often design for narrowly defined tasks (e.g. check your inbox) rather than broader values (e.g. stay focused on what you care about).
 The narrow "make task easy" perspective makes user interface design easier, but the results sometimes restrict our ability to discover and express our values.
 For example: if we make it easy to consume some X, we also makes it easier to over consume that X. The current email UI paradigm effectively puts a bowl of candy on your desk – it's much too easy to impulsively over consume your inbox, at the expense of other things you care about.
 Inbox When Ready tries to correct for this.